Mury12/mm-ws/README.md

       ]
     ],

-    // You can also use the root URL without the `params` index 'body' => [
+    // You can now use the root URL with the `params` index 'params' => ['param1'] // Allowed only one mid argument for a while 'body' => [
       $e = new Endpoint(),
       $e->get('page', 'method')